Bulletin Announcement: DuBois

 Use this in your 09/21/2025 bulletin

-Despite all our time saving gadgets, we still have less leisure and family time.
-To solve this we created the Myth of Quality Time.
+Despite all our time-saving gadgets, we still have less leisure and family time.
+To address this, we created the Myth of Quality Time.
 Don’t be fooled: Quality Time is Quantity Time.
-Jesus counsels us today, we “cannot serve two masters” and expect to be happy.
+Jesus counsels us today that we "cannot serve two masters" and expect to be happy.
 Dedicate time to your family.
 No one in their final hours regretted not spending more time at work.

 A Family Perspective 9-28-2025